flexed-commits/flexedai/README.md

 ### Code Guidelines
 - Use async/await for Discord operations
 - Include error handling with try/except
-- Add DM notifications for user-facing actions
+- Add DM notifications for member-facing actions
 - Log all moderation actions
 - Use embeds for rich responses
 - Follow PEP 8 style guide